Are you worried about a stock market sell-off? Buy This Best Vanguard ETF - ExBulletin

 Are you worried about a stock market sell-off?
 Buy This Best Vanguard ETF

-Here is why the Vanguard Value ETF (VTV -0.06%) is a good long-term investment and resistant to a stock market liquidation.
+Here is why the Vanguard Value ETF (NYSEMKT:VTV) is a good long-term investment and resistant to a stock market liquidation.

 Lower risk and lower potential reward